André Lalande (philosopher)

-André Lalande (19 July, 1867 Dijon – 15 November, 1964 Asnières) was a French philosopher.
-In 1904, he was appointed Professor of philosophy at the University of Paris.
+André Lalande (/fr/; 19 July 1867, Dijon – 15 November 1964, Asnières) was a French philosopher.
+He was a proponent of rationalism.

+He entered the École Normale Supérieure in 1885.
+In 1904, he was appointed professor of philosophy at the University of Paris.

-Whilst still at school in 1883-4 he was taught by Émile Durkheim, whom he greatly appreciated.
+Whilst still at school in 1883–4 he was taught by Émile Durkheim, whom he greatly appreciated.
 His notes have provided the basis for the publication Durkheim's Philosophy Lectures: Notes from the Lycée de Sens Course, 1883–1884 in 2004.

 His doctoral thesis was entitled L'idée directrice de la dissolution opposée à celle de l'évolution.
-In 1901, he was one of the founders of the French Philosophical Society.
+In 1901, he was one of the founders of the Société française de philosophie.